AOSiP/platform_prebuilts_clang_host_linux-x86/BINUTILS_KERNEL_DEPRECATION.md

 The version of GNU binutils distributed by AOSP is version 2.27.0.20170315 (ToT GNU binutils is 2.35) plus cherry picks.
 The 5.9-rc1 linux kernel currently requires binutils 2.23 or newer.

+## Contingency Plans

+Let's say a kernel change doesn't work with Clang's integrated assembler.
+The immediate question is "does this change need to land now, or can we bear a revert until Clang's integrated assembler is fixed?"

+With the answer to the above question being "Yes, revert now please" then the contingency plan is:
+1. file a bug, or at least email android-llvm@googlegroups.com and ndesaulniers@google.com.
+2. revert step 9 above.
+3. revert step 8 above.
+4. Wait for toolchain feature or bug to be fixed in upstream LLVM.
+5. Wait for AOSP LLVM release containing fix.
+6. Move kernel builds to newer toolchains.
+7. Reapply step 8 above.
+8. Reapply step 9 above.

+With the answer to the above question being "No, we can wait for assembler support" then the contingency plan is:
+1. file a bug, or at least email android-llvm@googlegroups.com and ndesaulniers@google.com.
+2. Wait for toolchain feature or bug to be fixed in upstream LLVM.
+3. Wait for AOSP LLVM release containing fix.
+4. Move kernel builds to newer toolchains.